Sunil-Pradhan/javascript-cheatsheet/README.md

 #### Named Exports

+You can have multiple named exports per module.
+Named exports are useful to export several values.
+During the import, it is mandatory to use the same name of the corresponding object.

 We have two files **ModuleA.js** & **ModuleB.js**, now let's head over to **ModuleB.js** and create a new variable.

 **ModuleB.js**